-The median time which elapsed between the date of filing and the effective date with respect to 6851 registration statements that became effective during the 1958 fiscal year was 24 days, compared with 23 days for the 1957 and 1956 fiscal years.
+The median time which elapsed between the date of filing and the effective date with respect to 685 registration statements that became effective during the 1958 fiscal year was 24 days, compared with 23 days for the 1957 and 1956 fiscal years.
+[Footnote: Does not include 130 registration statements of investment companies filed and effective as post-effective amendments to previously effective registration statements pursuant to section 24 (a) of the Investment Company Act of 1940.
+The median elapsed time for these 130 registration statements was 23 calendar days.]
 This time was divided among the three principal stages of the registration process, approximately as follows: